Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \paragraph{Verification}

-A proof of the robot always making the right choices is a combination of a safety and a liveness proof: we have to prove that all choices of the robot reach the goal before the deadline expires (safety proof), and that there exists at least one way of the robot reaching the goal before the deadline expires (liveness proof).
+A proof of the robot always making the right choices is a combination of a safety and a liveness proof: we have to prove that \emph{all} choices of the robot reach the goal before the deadline expires (safety proof), and that \emph{there exists at least one} way of the robot reaching the goal before the deadline expires (liveness proof).
+Both $\dbox{\cdot}$ and $\didia{\cdot}$ are needed to express that the robot always makes the right choices to get to the waypoint, since $\dbox{\cdot}$ alone does not guarantee existence of such a choice.